 If you’re looking for the best laptop in 2021 we’re here to help.
 T3’s jargon-free, no-nonsense guide takes you through the top options you can buy right now from budget bargains to premium powerhouses.

 We take laptops very seriously: we use them for work, for play and for our families, so we know how important it is to find the best laptop for your specific circumstances.
-And we know that what’s right for one person may not be the best laptop for somebody else – so while you’ll find the brilliant Apple MacBook Air (M1, 2020) at the top of our list, that doesn’t mean it’s necessarily the best laptop for you.
+And we know that what’s right for one person may not be the ideal solution for somebody else – so while you’ll find the brilliant Apple MacBook Air (M1, 2020) at the top of our list, that doesn’t mean it’s necessarily the right laptop for you.

 The best laptops you can buy today